orbisgis/h2gis/docs/README.md

 ## Supporters

-Many thanks for those who reported bugs or provide patches...
+Many thanks to those who have reported bugs or provided patches...
+We welcome all contributions to this open project!

 ## Team

-H2GIS is leaded by scientists and engineers in GIS and informatic sciences from [CNRS](https://www.cnrs.fr/) within the French [Lab-STICC](https://labsticc.fr/fr) laboratory ([DECIDE](https://labsticc.fr/fr/equipes/decide) team of Vannes).
+H2GIS is leaded by scientists and engineers in GIS and computer sciences from [CNRS](https://www.cnrs.fr/) within the French [Lab-STICC](https://labsticc.fr/fr) laboratory ([DECIDE](https://labsticc.fr/fr/equipes/decide) team of [Vannes](https://www.openstreetmap.org/relation/192306)).

 ## Fundings